-Data and charts are up to the 18th week of 2026.
+Data and charts are up to the 22nd week of 2026 (end of May).

 There are two light traps in use at Pitsford Reservoir Nature Reserve.
 One is adjacent to the reservoir and has reeds and grassland nearby.
 The 2nd is situated in light woodland.
 The traps are about 50 metres apart.